h-jpj/h-jpj.github.io/_projects/3_project.md

     </div>
 </div>
 <div class="caption">
     Device without circuitry mounted.
 The flow diagram shows how the device operates.
+Open images with a right click, open in new tab for better quality.
 </div>

 Key features include: